 For travelers who prefer hotels or more upmarket accommodation, expect to pay anywhere from $200-$600+ a night.

 Luckily, you have a more affordable (and more fun) option.
-If you decide to rent a camper van, your accommodation costs can decrease significantly.
-A fully-equipped camper, which you can use to visit some of the most beautiful and remote places in the country, can cost you as little as $80 per night!
-This option not only provides a place to sleep but also gives you the freedom to explore Iceland at your own pace, without the constraints of hotel bookings or fixed itineraries.
+If you rent a camper van you can significantly cut your accommodation costs.
+A fully-equipped camper, which you can use to visit some of the country’s most beautiful and remote places can cost you as little as $80 per night!
+This option provides a place to sleep and allows you to explore Iceland at your own pace, without the constraints of hotel bookings or fixed itineraries.

-Renting a camper van in Iceland is not just a cost-effective accommodation choice — it’s also an adventure in itself.
-With the flexibility to travel wherever the road takes you, you can wake up to breathtaking views, whether it’s alongside a serene fjord, beneath towering mountains, or overlooking a rugged coastline.
+But renting a camper van in Iceland is not just a cost-effective accommodation choice — it’s also an adventure in itself.
+With the flexibility to travel wherever the road takes you, you can wake up to breathtaking views, whether alongside a serene fjord, beneath towering mountains, or overlooking a rugged coastline.

-Plus, many campervan rental companies offer 4×4 SUVs and campers equipped with essential amenities such as a bed, cooking facilities, and even heating systems, so you can have a comfortable experience no matter the weather.
+Plus, many campervan rental companies offer 4×4 SUVs and campers equipped with essential amenities such as a bed, cooking facilities, and even heating systems so that you can have a comfortable experience no matter the weather.

 Transportation Cost